ethereum-optimism/optimism/specs/predeploys.md

 }
 ```

-## OptimismMintableERC20Factory
+## L2OptimismMintableERC20Factory

-The `OptimismMintableERC20Factory` can be used to create an ERC20 token contract
+The `L2OptimismMintableERC20Factory` can be used to create an ERC20 token contract
-on a remote domain that maps to an ERC20 token contract on the local domain
+on L2 that an ERC20 token contract on L1 where tokens can be securely deposited to
-where tokens can be deposited to the remote domain.
-It deploys an
+L2 via the `L1StandardBridge`.
+It deploys an `OptimismMintableERC20` contract on
-`OptimismMintableERC20` which has the interface that works with the
-`StandardBridge`.
+L2.

 ## L1BlockNumber